 Xiao said at one time he feared, when the development of artificial lunar soil was stuck in the city’s lockdown between February and April, that the Chang’e 5 missions could be grounded for a year or two.

 He told Xinhua in a separate interview in November that transport of essential equipment and ingredients had been snarled by the lockdown.
-He said his team lost no time resuming its work to provide the soil when the lockdown ended last April.
+He said his team lost no time resuming its work to provide the soil when Wuhan opened up in last April.

 In a seminar in December, Hou Jun, chief of the NSA’s lunar program and top commander of the Chang’e 5 mission, revealed a “small incident” during the high-stakes sample collection after the Chinese probe descended on to the lunar surface on December 1.